henryavila/laravel-multi-database-commands/README.md

     }
 }
 ```

-Run a global search a replace on your code looking for `HenryAvila\LaravelMultiDatabaseCommands` and replacing with `HenryAvila\LaravelMultiDatabaseCommands`
+If you overwrite some contente of this pacakge, make sure to run a global search a replace on your code looking for `AppsInteligentes\LaravelMultiDatabaseCommands` and replacing with `HenryAvila\LaravelMultiDatabaseCommands`

 ## Installation